sdonglab/LNKD/README.md

 ```
 Where the first column has the atom name (stored in columns 13-16 of your PDB file) and the second column is the name of the residue type the atom belongs to (stored in columns 18-20 of your PDB file).

+NOTE: Our surface pair prediction is set up for azide alkyne cycloaddition.
+The list of surface reactive atoms includes the terminal carbon of each of the three alkynes on a surfactant (SUR) and the terminal nitrogen of the two azides on our diazide linker (LN2).
+The code automatically uses those atoms to find the other carbon and nitrogen that would form a bond during the cycloaddition.
+This ensures the algorithm doesn't form bonds to two different azides from the same alkyne for example.
+This can be modified to work for any crosslink that includes the formation of more than one bond.
+Crosslinks involving the formation of only one bond, such as in radical polymerization, should use our core bond prediction scripts

 ### Running from Command Line

 Below is the command used to generate the output files found in the 'example' directory.
 Edit paths, query radii, and weights, for your system.